met4citizen/CliqueVM/README.md

 a mathematical object called an operator that maps the state of the system at time $t$ into another state at $t+1$.
-When we run this operator iteratively, we get a computational object called a program, a sequence of operations, acting on system states.
+When we run this operator iteratively, we get a computational object called a program, a sequence of operations, acting on states.

 Often the system has so many possible states that it is very hard or impossible to describe the operator.
 Fortunately, all physical interactions are, as far as we know, spacelike and local.
 This means that instead of acting on the full state of the system we can process smaller collections of microstates independently of each other.
-In our framework, we call these collections cliques.
+We call these collections cliques, because they show up as maximal cliques in our graphs.

 For two programs to end up spacelike and local, their computational histories must be mutually consistent and they must compute the same function.
 More specifically, their lowest common ancestors (LCAs) must be operations, not states, and they have to belong to the same equivalence class of programs.
 Both of these properties are relative.
-If and when these relations change, we end up with not one but multiple threads that can branch, merge and run in parallel.
+If and when these pairwise relations change, we end up with not one but multiple threads that can branch, merge and run in parallel.

 A multithreaded system, real or simulated, can be classical, quantum mechanical, or some mix of the two, depending on the operator.
 The thing